TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-10-effective-debug-tricks-narrow-scoping.md

 id: 300
 title: "Effective Debug Tricks: Narrow Scoping"
 perex: |
     Writing a code that only you work with is easy.
 Debugging such code is a bit harder.
-Writing a code that someone else reviews is quite hard.
-We must past the code review, the code must be understandable to the other reader.
+Writing a code for someone else review is quite hard.
+The code must be understandable to the other reader to pass the code review.
     <br><br>
-How hard is reading a code that someone else wrote 3 months ago?
+    How hard is reading a code that someone else wrote three months ago?
     <br>
     <br>
     But what about debugging a code that someone wrote a year ago?
 tweet: "New Post on #php 🐘 blog: Effective Debug Tricks: Narrow Scoping"
 ---

-The effective debugging is not about finding the responsible line,  not about it's not about fixing the bug.
+Effective debugging is not about finding the responsible line,  not about it's not about fixing the bug.

-The effective debugging is about **getting to the minimal amount of code that is *probably* causing the error**.
+Effective debugging is about **getting to the minimal amount of code that is *probably* causing the error**.

 ## Why it's important?

 When we report a bug in a project's issue tracker, we're usually interested in its fix.
-Why would we report if really don't care? **The faster bug gets fixed the better for us**, so we can continue with our original coding goal.
+Why would we report if we don't care? **The faster bug gets fixed, the better for us**, so we can continue with our original coding goal.
 We need [instant feedback](/blog/2020/01/13/why-is-first-instant-feedback-crucial-to-developers) to stay in the flow.

 <br>

-Today we look a on technique, that I use for open-source projects report and for teaching private projects to debug their legacy code with peace.
+Today we look at one technique that I use for open-source project reports and for teaching private projects to debug their legacy code with peace.

 We also have it as a standard in Rector and Symplify projects.
-It saves us many hours wasted on issues tracker comment ping-pong and help us to focus on the cooperative solution.
+It saves us many hours wasted on issues tracker comment ping-pong and focuses on the cooperative solution.

-You might notice it's similar to *minimum common denominator* process that you probably know from 5th grade.
-What a powerful concept.
+You might notice it's similar to * the minimum common denominator* process that you probably know from 5th grade—what a powerful concept.

 <br>

 ## Level 1: "There is a bug" report

-What will happen if we provide report like this?
+What will happen if we provide a report like this?

-- *The printing does not work, it ends with fatal error.*
+- *The printing does not work.
+It ends with a fatal error.*

 **What can the maintainer do?** Can they fix the error and close the issue?
 Probably not, because there is no information about where to look first.
 So what will the maintainer do?
 They will ask us for more information:

 - *ask us about the exact fatal error message*
 - *ask us about stack trace with `--debug` or `-vvv` option in command line*
-- *ask us about version we use, because maybe this bug got fixed on `master` 2 days ago already and the work would be duplicated*
+- *ask us about the version we use, because maybe this bug got fixed on `master` 2 days ago already and the work would be duplicated*

 ---

-This interaction is a problem already, because **you've lost energy that you're willing to invest** to reporting the bug and the **maintainer lost energy that is willing to put** into narrow the scope of bug.
+This interaction is a problem already because **you've lost energy that you're willing to invest** to reporting the bug and the **maintainer lost energy that is willing to put** into narrow the scope of the bug.

 It's like going to a mall, stopping right in front of the first door and shouting "open the door".
-It will take couple of minutes time to security to get to you and figure out what you want.
+It will take a couple of minutes for security to get to you and figure out what you want.
 Why not just take the handle yourself?
 Good luck next time you'll report a robbery to them - they will to help will be a bit lowered, if not depleted.

 ---

 ## Bug Fix Effectiveness

-Remember, the goal of reporting an issue, is to invest as little energy from our side and maintainer's side and get the bug fixed at the same time.
-The bug report effectivity formula could be written like this:
+Remember, the goal of reporting an issue is to invest as little energy from our side and maintainer's side and get the bug fixed at the same time.

+The bug fix effectiveness formula states:

 <blockquote class="blockquote text-center">
     Bug Fix Effectiveness = (Reporter Work + Maintainer Work) / 1